sciZer0/7/v/README.md

 Last but Not Least

-There is the 2 things to always keep in mind:
+There is one thing to always keep in mind and

-* since, in the world, there are about $80 trillion, the most successful blockchain's market capitalization might theoretically be about this number or more
 * <b>sharding sucks</b>  — which was said by one of the most technically-advanced people in the industry, specifically, by Anatoly Yakovenko

 <p>&nbsp</p>